Tuesday, September 24, 2024

 I imagined the saint getting similarly fed up with a sassy Irish snake and its impudence.

 The fossil record shows that there never were any snakes in Ireland, and the story that Patrick drove them away first appeared in the 12th century, invented by an English monk named Jocelin of Furness, who also amplified earlier stories about how Patrick slayed Druids by invoking the power of God the Smiter, which had been invented by another hagiographer in the seventh century.
-Patrick, who lived in the fourth century, was literate and left behind his own story, known as his "Confessions," but I guess that just wasn't exciting enough.
+Patrick, who lived in the fourth century, was literate and left behind his own story, known as his "Confessio," in which he does not mention Druids or snakes, but I guess that just wasn't exciting enough.

 To some modern pagans, the "snakes" are a metaphor for the Druids who, they say, were driven underground or slaughtered by Patrick and his comrades.
 But there are so many problems with that, beginning with an absence of anything in the historical record associating Irish Druids with snakes either physically or symbolically.
 As described on the website Irish Central, Druids were more like scholars and keepers of oral tradition than occultists or magicians.